Air Fryer Chicken Karaage is a delightful Japanese dish that combines tender and crispy bite-sized pieces of marinated chicken.

 What Is Chicken Karrage?

-Chicken Karaage is a popular Japanese dish that consists of bite-sized, boneless chicken pieces that are marinated, coated in a seasoned flour mixture, and deep-fried until crispy and golden brown.
+Chicken Karaage, also known as “Tori Karaage” in Japanese cuisine, is a popular and beloved dish consisting of bite-sized pieces of marinated chicken coated in a seasoned wheat flour or potato starch mixture and deep-fried until crispy and golden brown.

 Air Fryer Chicken Karaage

-Can You Cook Chicken Karrage In Air Fryer?
+Can You Cook Chicken Karrage In An Air Fryer?

 Yes, you can cook Chicken Karaage in an air fryer.
 Air frying is an excellent alternative to deep-frying for this dish because it produces crispy and delicious results with less oil.
 Same great taste!